wp-plugins/pierres-wordspew/readme.txt

 * everyone will be able to send privates messages to anyone,
 * you'll can choose who will administrate the shoutbox,
 * you can activate/deactivate a "captcha" to help to fight against spam,
-* the shoutbox is actually available in 23 languages
+* the shoutbox is actually available in 25 languages,
+* tested and working on IE6, IE7, IE8, Firefox, Opera, Chrome, Safari,
-* a lot of more things
+* a lot of more things...

 == Installation ==